 It shows a customer how the mug can be used one-handed rather than just telling them.
 The customer is better able to understand how this feature works.

 It’s not something that’s going to work with every product but can help customers understand a mechanism or product’s complexities.

 6. Include Before-and-After Photos

-If you’re selling a product that solves a particular problem, including before-and-after images for comparison.
+If you’re selling a product that solves a particular problem, include before-and-after images for comparison.
 The customer can then see how a product could benefit them.

 Two images side-by-side can be very effective and provide proof that a product works.
 There’s nothing wrong with talking about a product’s benefits, but if you can show that benefit in action it will be more powerful.

 Does your product have to be assembled or installed?
 You can show customers how it’s done with images.
 You’ll be helping them put the product together with confidence and reduce the chances of them giving up and returning it.